 Google Cloud projects, permissions, and accounts

-Before you can deploy Cloud Volumes ONTAP in Google Cloud, you must first deploy a Connector in a Google Cloud project.
+Before you can use BlueXP to manage resources in your Google Cloud project, you must first deploy a Connector.
 The Connector can’t be running on your premises, or in a different cloud provider.

-Two sets of permissions must be in place before you deploy a Connector directly from Cloud Manager:
+Two sets of permissions must be in place before you deploy a Connector directly from BlueXP:

-You need to deploy a Connector using a Google account that has permissions to launch the Connector VM instance from Cloud Manager.
+You need to deploy a Connector using a Google account that has permissions to launch the Connector VM instance from BlueXP.

 When deploying the Connector, you are prompted to select a service account for the VM instance.
-Cloud Manager gets permissions from the service account to create and manage Cloud Volumes ONTAP systems on your behalf.
+BlueXP gets permissions from the service account to create and manage Cloud Volumes ONTAP systems on your behalf, and more.
 Permissions are provided by attaching a custom role to the service account.

 The following image depicts the permission requirements described in numbers 1 and 2 above: